AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-09-immutable-component-input-from-observable.markdown

 </form>
 {% endhighlight %}

-This all works very well until the incoming value is being fetched from an **Observable** stream.
+This all works very well until the incoming value is fetched from an **Observable** stream.

 Why?